 As a program participant, you will be accepted into the University College and enrolled in a two-year, associate degree program.

 The first semester will be designed to get you started on the right foot.
 During this time, we will provide you with intensive intervention services and academic resources.

-If you need developmental courses in English, reading, or math to become ready for college-level courses, we will provide you with individual or small group tutoring, or both.
+If you need developmental courses in English, reading, or math to become ready for college-level courses, we will provide you with small group tutoring, study groups, or both.